MohaMehrzad/vcoin-0.1.0/tests/Token.md

 - `maximum_fee` is the absolute cap on fees that can be charged

 For high-value transfers, the maximum_fee parameter ensures that fees remain reasonable.
 For example, with a maximum_fee of 1,000,000,000 (1 billion tokens), a transfer of 1 trillion tokens would still only incur a fee of 1 billion tokens, even though 1% would be 10 billion tokens.

+All transfer fees collected are directed to the development treasury fund where they can be used to support ongoing project development and operations.

 ---